hackerkid/bots/README.md

 * [Kik](https://dev.kik.com/#/home)
 * [Zulip](https://zulip.com/integrations/)

-## Tools for building bots
+## AI or NLP Engines
-* [wit.ai ](https://wit.ai/home) - Easily create text or voice based bots that humans can chat with.
+* [wit.ai ](https://wit.ai/) - Easily create text or voice based bots that humans can chat with.
 * [Botkit](https://howdy.ai/botkit/) - Botkit eases the process of designing and running bots that live inside Slack.
 * [api.ai](https://api.ai/) - Build brand-unique, natural language interactions for devices, applications and services.
 * [Text It](https://textit.in/) - Visually build SMS and voice apps to engage your customers.